angistanzi/generate-my-readme/generatedREADME.md

 ## Installation
-To install the app, clone the repository from github and run "npm intall" in the terminal.
+To install this app, simply clone the repository from Github, and run "npm install" in the command line

 ## Usage
-To use the app, simply run "node index.mjs" in the terminal, and answer the questions when prompted.
+To use the app, respond the questions prompted within the command line after running "node index.mjs"

 ## License
  [![License](https://img.shields.io/badge/License-Boost_1.0-lightblue.svg)](https://www.boost.org/LICENSE_1_0.txt)

 ## Contrubuting
  Me, Myself, and I!
-(And of course the amazing instructor and TAs.)

 ## Tests
  N/A

 ## Questions
 Have any questions?
-Feel free to email me at astanzio14@gmail.com or reach out on on [GitHub](https://github.com/angistanzi)!
+Feel free to email me at astanzio14@gmail.com or reach out on on [GitHub](https://www.github.com/angistanzi)!